yuichiroharajpn/ElusiveGenes/README.md

 ## Execution

-Run a wrapper for inferring speciation and duplication event at each tree node for each human gene.
+Run a wrapper for inferring speciation and duplication events at each tree node for each human gene.
 ```
 /PATH/TO/ElusiveGenes/scripts/processtree.sh dir_name
 ```
-where `dir_name` is a directory tha contains gene tree files.
+where `dir_name` is a directory that contains gene tree files.
 This wrapper produces two types of intermediate tree files and an output file for each tree file.
-- XXXX.clps.nwk;
+- XXXX.clps.nwk; a tree file with collapsing internal branches with near zero lengths
-- XXXX.clps.reroot.nwk;
+- XXXX.clps.reroot.nwk; a rooted tree file of the XXXX.clps.nwk
-- XXXX.clps.reroot.ortho.txt;
+- XXXX.clps.reroot.ortho.txt; an output file of speciation and duplication inference for the individual human genes

+aa